apigee/apigee-access/README.md

 application.
 A (small) set of pre-defined variables is also populated for testing.

 * *Cache*: Items in the cache are only visible to the current Node.js application.

+* *Quota*: The quota service will fail with an error when deployed outside Apigee Edge.

 When creating an API proxy in Apigee, it is common to set variables that can be used to pass information from one policy to the next.